-Things will get picked clean in However, there will be plenty of resources like wood and raw building materials that have been left behind.
+Things will get picked clean pretty quickly.
+However, there will be plenty of resources like wood and raw building materials that have been left behind.
 Do you know how to take advantage of those?

 Do you know where to scavenge to find both tools and food?
-If you can isolate a good scavengable location, then you may have the ability to survive an urban collapse.
+If you can isolate a good scavengeable location, then you may have the ability to survive an urban collapse.

 While it all sounds very complex, you can find great places to search for food and other items if you sit down and think about it.
-However, the location of these resources is just step one.
+However, the location of these resources is only the first step.
 You also need to get in to get after them without getting killed.

 This is another big issue.
 People are going to be literally fighting to the death over valuable resources for survival.
 Your key lies in knowing how to scavenge for the most important items in places where few or no other people will look.

 Here’s a list to get started: